Florida parents arrested in death of 18-month-old left in car overnight after Fourth of July party

 An autopsy determined that the cause of death was hyperthermia due to being left in a car, officials said.
 "This child should have grown and flourished and grown up into a productive teenager and adult and now she won't have the chance to do that," Judd said.

 Joel and Jazmine Rondon were arrested Thursday and booked into the Polk County Jail.
-Joel Rondon has a criminal history, with arrests dating back to when he was 15.
+Joel Rondon has a criminal history, with arrests dating back to when he was 15, authorities said.
 Both parents are now 33.

 Judd said the parents were remorseful and admitted to drinking and using marijuana at the party.